tamermint/repticle/README.md

 - Building a client interface for B2B integrations and generate repticles

-- Repticles : Authenticity curves based on Steganography.
+- Repticles : Authenticity attestations based on Steganography.
 The token generated can have a watermark embedded inorder to have show genuine content - this is a step against deep fakes and synthetic info.
 At the same time need to create a light client - that only checks for authentic watermarks